dkocich/twitter-smart-geo-stream/README.md

 - create DB and collections on provided connection

 Phase three
-- download and store relevant data separately
+- download and store relevant data separately (throw away data that you don't need)
 - filter garbage to special collections

-A small library providing utility methods to `escape` and `unescape` HTML entities

 ## Installation